LorSong/ML_from_scratch/README.md

 Implementration of spatial convolutional 2D layer Tested on image classification task (cifar10).
-First I made use of numpy and simple "for loops", then rewrited using tensor flow functions (Design compatible with tf.keras models)
+At first, I made use of numpy and simple "for loops", then rewrited using tensor flow functions (Design compatible with tf.keras models)